AlanHee/helloworld/README.md

 # helloworld

-A bash script config termux or linux.
+A bash script for quickly to config termux or linux

-1. Beatty. ever each file's code size less 25 line
+*.
+Beatty. ever each file's code size less 25 line
-2. Usefully.
+*.
+Usefully.
-3. Easily
+*.
+Easily.

 ### Install